vovashkil/vovashkil.github.io/docs/cloud/cloud.md

 * OMBP driving project success and business outcomes in HR and Payroll
 * Modules supporting each OMBP to ensure seamless execution

+## Benefits to Coverage: Human Resources and Payroll

+### OMBP Benefits to Coverage: Process Steps

+* Communication of Benefits
+* Automated Processing
+* Guided Enrollment
+* Proactive Exception Identification
+* Non-disruptive Query and Error Resolution
+* Communication with Vendors
+* Seamless Payroll Processing

+### Key Design Considerations: Benefits to Coverage

+1. Communicate Benefits
+ * Set HCM Communicate
+  * Relevant Information
+  * Embedded links
+2. Automated Processing
+ * Reduces double data entry
+  * Contact - integrated with Core HR
+  * Dependent information - Integrated with Core HR
+3. Guided enrollment
+ * Guided Journeys
+  * Step-by-Step Guide - Informed decision-making
+  * Embedded Resources - Informed decision-making
+ * Employee Satisfaction
+ * Engagement
+ * Reduce the confusion and stress
+4. Proactive Exception Identification
+ * Set Action Items
+5. Non-Disruptive Query and Error Resolution
+ * Centralized platform
+ * Real-time data
+  * Resolve enrolment transactions
+  * Reducing issues and administrative costs
+6. Communication with Vendors - Configured in Benefits Administration -> Plan Configuration area
+ * Set Plan Carrier
+7. Seamless Payroll Processing - Configured in Benefits Administration -> Plan Configuration area
+ * Set Payroll Element

+### Benefits to Coverage: Key Metrics

+Metrics are measurable values that HR professionals and analysts use to evaluate the efficiency, effectiveness, and success of a business process with an Oracle Fusion applications.

+#### Tools-> Reports & Analytics

+* Open Life Event
+* Open Action Items
+* Life Events by Status

+Benefits Enrollment Dashboard / Post Open Enrollment Summary

+### Key Takeaways

+* Employees experience a modern and personalized benefits enrollment journey.
+* Innovative tools  provide guidance and insights.
+* HR can design aa simplified, direct process with supportive content.
+* Streamlined enrollment and error prevention optimize benefits administration for employees.
+* Benefits Service Center provides visibility, oversight, and control for administration in one place.

+### Skills Check: Foundations HR Payroll OMBP

+#### Which tool provides Benefits Administrators with visibility, oversight, and control over benefits administration?

+* Journeys
+* **Benefits Service Centre**
+* Reports and Analytics
+* Manage Employment

+#### Which step of the Benefits to Coverage process provides employees with a modern and personalized benefits journey?

+* Seamless Payroll Processing
+* Communicate Benefits
+* Non-disruptive Query and Error Resolution
+* **Guided enrollment**

+#### Real-time access to Workforce Insights does not offer trending analysis

+* **FALSE**
+* TRUE

+#### The Benefits to Coverage OMBP does not include process steps for benefits administration

+* TRUE
+* **FALSE**

+#### Action plans and workflows should be designed to ensure compliance, enhance efficiency, and provide seamless progression of HR cases

+* FALSE
+* **TRUE**

+#### Digital assistance and Knowledge are recommended to receive immediate help

+* FALSE
+* **TRUE**

+#### After an HR Helpdesk ticket is created, employees have no visibility into the issue until Support reaches out to them

+* **FALSE**
+* TRUE

+#### The Workforce Plan to Budget OMBP is recommended for HR use only

+* TRUE
+* **FALSE**

+#### Which step of the Workforce Plan to Budget process provides business leaders with the hiring status of a position?

+* **Manage Positions**
+* Optimize Workforce
+* Manage Budgeting
+* Analyze Trends

+## Introduction to Workforce Management (Oracle Fusion Applications Foundation: HCM)